copy/v86/tests/Readme.md

 - [expect](expect/): Expect tests for the jit output.
 Contains a set of asm+wasm files, where the jit is expected to produce the wasm file given the asm file.

+The following environmental variables are respected by most tests if applicable:

+- `TEST_RELEASE_BUILD=1`: Test the release build (libv86.js, v86.wasm) instead of the
+  debug build (libv86-debug.js, v86-debug.wasm)
+- `MAX_PARALLEL_TESTS=n`: Maximum number of tests to run in parallel.
+Defaults to the number of cores in your system or less.
+- `TEST_NAME="…"`: Run only the specified test (only expect, full, nasm)